-For gamers, 2023 is set to be an extra special year, as titles that slowed in production due to the pandemic are finally ready to ship, along with other hotly-anticipated titles.
+For gamers, 2023 has so far been an extra special year, as titles that slowed in production due to the pandemic are finally ready to ship, along with the release of other hotly-anticipated titles.
 It’s also notable because of the sheer number of remakes and remasters.
 There are so many!
-And since they’re all remakes of classic games, we can be sure that this year is going to be a good one.
+And since they’re all remakes of classic games, we can be sure that this year is going to be remembered as a good one.

 The sea is calling: Bandai Namco’s One Piece Odyssey washed up on 12 January.